 Click here to view a list of all our small groups.

 Alternatively, check out the Small Groups Notice Board in the church hall; here you’ll find details of all the different groups, when and where they meet, along with the leader’s contact details.

-Alternatively, please call the church office on (01732) 454921 and speak to Charlie about joining a group.
+Alternatively, please call the church office on (01732) 454921 and speak to Andy about joining a group.

 7 Reasons to join a Small Group